ethereum/populus/docs/chain.wait.rst

 :ref:`Chain.wait <chain-api-wait>`.

-* The ``timeout`` parameter sets the default number of seconds that each method will block before raising a :class:`~populus.utils.compat.Timeout` exception.
+* The ``timeout`` parameter sets the default number of seconds that each method will block before raising a :class:`~populus.utils.timeout.Timeout` exception.
 * The ``poll_interval`` determines how long it should wait between polling.
 If ``poll_interval == None`` then a random value between 0 and 1 second will be used for the polling interval.